 “SantaCon 2014 is coming to Bushwick on December 13th from 10am till 2pm.
 We would like to list your venue as one of our participating locations.
 We are also partnering with the local police precinct, community board and parks department.
 We are operating as a completely legal and transparent entity that wants to celebrate our annual creative charity event.

-Based on the email sent to Bushwick bars it seems that SantaCon has worked with authorities including Community Board 4, which is really hard to imagine given that our church-going Community Board has had routinely hard time allowing additional liquor licenses to new bars because as were concerned of the influence of drunkenness on families and “the kind of activity going on at night … seven days a week, oftentimes beyond midnight,” as reported by DNAinfo.
+Based on the email sent to Bushwick bars, it seems that SantaCon has worked with authorities including Community Board 4, which is really hard to imagine given that our church-going Community Board has had routinely hard time allowing additional liquor licenses to new bars because they were concerned about the influence of drunkenness on families and “the kind of activity going on at night … seven days a week, oftentimes beyond midnight,” as reported by DNAinfo.

 Each participant of SantaCon is officially required to pay $10 to participate which SantaCon donates to charity in hopes of feeling better about their holiday boozing.

-The Bushwick bar owner we talked to told us that his bar will not participate in Bushwick’s SantaCon.
+The Bushwick bar owner we talked to told us that his bar will not participate in Bushwick SantaCon.
 However,”it doesn’t even matter though,” he sighed.
 “It’s after the bar crawl when it becomes a nightmare.
 At 4PM when everyone shows up drinking since 10AM it’s a mess.
-Vomit town USA”
+Vomit town USA.”